langchain4j/langchain4j-examples/README.md

 # LangChain4j Examples

-This project provides several examples using the langchain4j library.
+This repository provides several examples using the LangChain4j library.